 Types of qualifications

-Petroc offers qualifications to suit everyone - from A-levels to degrees and recreational courses to distance learning.
+Petroc offers qualifications to suit everyone - from A Levels to degrees and recreational courses to apprenticeships.

 Whether you're a school leaver, a mature learner or someone who wants to learn a new skill or hobby, we will help you on your journey to go further in life.